shresthalabcpdr/shresthalabcpdr.github.io/content/authors/youb/_index.md

 ---
 # Display name
-title: ABC XYZ
+title: You

 # Full name (for SEO)
-first_name: ABC
+first_name: You
-last_name: XYZ
+last_name:

 # Username (this should match the folder name)
 authors:
-  - abcxyz
+  - youb

 # Is this the primary user of the site?
 superuser: false